-- My match-hunt in the kitchen was quite often unsuccessful and I was still without a lighter.
+- My match-hunt in the kitchen was quite often unsuccessful, and I was still without a lighter.
 I am not kidding when I admit, that I went through every clothes pocket in our closets on my search for a lighter.
 I looked everywhere and had endless energy by doing so (this is fun to write).

 - I never tried that again, but I tried to light a cigarette with our toaster once.
 It worked…but it killed the toaster.

 Now, looking back, I am stunned by the stunts I pulled, just because I thought I had to smoke.
-Because I was in panic mood each and every time I run out of cigarettes, or came close to running out.
+Because I was in panic mood each and every time, I run out of cigarettes or came close to running out.

-I quit 11 months ago and had a pack of my cigarettes still unopened in the freezer for quiet some time.
+I quit 11 months ago and had a pack of my cigarettes still unopened in the freezer for quite some time.
 Even though I quit, I wanted to be on the certain they were in the house…just in case.
 Then, after a couple of weeks into my quit, I felt secure enough and gave them to my husband.

 I am glad all this is a part of my past.
 I know a lot of you out there reading this just quit on New Years Evening.
 Good job!
 Stay quit.
 Don’t go back to the insanity of the nicotine addiction.